 The original Karate Kid was relatively innocent and pretty inspirational—a PG film that inspired a generation of kids to flood their local mall-based dojos (and maybe even paint their parents’ fences).

-Cobra Kai is the first real high-profile show from YouTube’s subscription-based addendum YouTube Red (which was picked up by Netflix in its third season).
+Cobra Kai was the first real high-profile show from YouTube’s subscription-based addendum YouTube Red (which was picked up by Netflix in its third season).
 But it isn’t aimed at young viewers like the original was.
 At least, let’s hope not.
 Just as the show focuses on the now-50-year-olds Johnny and Daniel, the content is pretty grown-up, too.

 The s-word flies more often than karate kicks, with plenty of other milder profanities (including the occasional f-word) landing blow after blow.
 Drinking and drug use land on the screen as well.